 Becoming – Learn about our favorite first lady, Michelle Obama and be inspired by her journey.

 The Last Dance – This series focused on Michael Jordan spills ALL the NBA tea.

 Self Made – Although it’s not the actual biography of Madame CJ Walker, it’s close enough to make you want to do your own research.

 Jewel’s Catch One – Jewel Thais-Williams is a nightclub owner who provided a safe space for Black LGBT communities.

-Roxanne Roxanne – The story of teen battle rapper Roxanne Shante is captivating.
+Roxanne Roxanne – The story of teen battle rapper Roxanne Shante is captivating in this biopic.

-Half & Half – Sister who grew up in different households build a relationship as adults.
+Half & Half – Sisters who grew up in different households build a relationship as adults.

 Sister, Sister – Twin sisters separated at birth, find each other as teens.